 - Northern Vietnam is also the place where the highest peak in Indochina – Fansipan is located.

-- A two-time world natural heritage protected by UNESCO is belonged to Northern Vietnam – Halong Bay.
+- A two-time world natural heritage protected by UNESCO belongs to Northern Vietnam – Halong Bay.

-- This the only region in Vietnam that has 4 distinctive reason in a year with a cold winter.
+- This the only region in Vietnam that has 4 distinctive seasons in a year with a cold winter.